 Jim Ryan begins his eighth season as an assistant football coach for Washington University in St. Louis.
 Ryan was named the defensive coordinator on Jan.
 19, 2012, after two years as the special teams coordinator.
-He also serves as the strength and conditioning coach for the Bears.
+He also serves as the assistant strength and conditioning coach for the Bears.

 Ryan has been part of two University Athletic Association (UAA) championships while serving on Kindbom’s staff - 2012 and 2013 - and an NCAA Playoffs appearance in 2013.

 Ryan had overwhelming success as the defensive coordinator in 2012, finishing 25th in NCAA Division III in pass efficiency defense allowing just eight passing touchdowns.
 The Bears also finished 25th in overall pass defense and 52nd in total defense.
 In 2013, the Bears posted an 8-3 record and advanced to the NCAA Playoffs for the second time in school history.
 The Bears also ranked fifth in NCAA Division III in scoring defense, allowing 11.5 points per game.

 In his first season as the special teams coordinator in 2010, the Bears’ punt unit led the UAA and was second in NCAA Division III with a 37.78 average.
 In 2011, the Bears were second in the UAA and 31st in Division III (34.08).